wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ### wallarm_application

-!!! warning "Predecessors and changed behavior of the directive"
-    In Wallarm node 3.4 and lower, role of this directive was performed by the `wallarm_instance` directive (now deprecated).

-    In Wallarm node 3.6 this directive was used both for its main purpose described in this section and for specifying tenants in the multi-tenant nodes.
-Now the second role went away and transferred to the new [`wallarm_partner_client_uuid`](#wallarm_partner_client_uuid) directive.
-The first role remains unchanged.

-    When updating configuration you used for your filtering node of the version before 4.0:

-    * If you upgrade filtering node without multitenancy feature and have any `wallarm_instance` used to set unique identifier of the protected application, just rename it to `wallarm_application`.
-    * If you upgrade filtering node with multitenancy feature, consider all `wallarm_instance` to be `wallarm_application`, then rewrite the configuration as described in the [multitenancy reconfiguration instruction](../updating-migrating/multi-tenant.md#step-3-reconfigure-multitenancy).

 Unique identifier of the protected application to be used in the Wallarm Cloud.
 The value can be a positive integer except for `0`.

 Unique identifiers can be set for both the application domains and the domain paths, for example: